William Dargue - A History of Birmingham Places & Placenames . . . from A to Y

 B8 - Grid reference SP115877

-The junction of Alum Rock Road and Sladefield Road is named after the public house of that name.
+The junction of Alum Rock Road and Sladefield Road was named after the public house of that name.
 After the World War 1 the Alum Rock area began to be developed with housing, and then extensively with municipal housing after the Second World War.
 At this time the junction became known as the Pelham after the public house which may itself have taken its name from Pelham Road.

 See also Alum Rock and Little Bromwich.